jackmerrill/maatt.fr/content/blog/static-spotify-widgets.md

 +++
-title = Static Spotify Widgets slug = static-spotify-widgets date = "2020-12-17"
+title = "Static Spotify Widgets" slug = "static-spotify-widgets" date = "2020-12-17"
 description = "No one likes waiting ages for widgets and what not to load on websites.
 I made some concepts of how I could fix that." tag = "Concepts"